hetu-script/hetu-script/docs/docs/docs/en-US/module/index.md

 ## Export

-Use export in a module to specify the symbols you wish to let other module access when they import from you.
+Use export in a source to specify the symbols you wish to let other source access when they import from you.

 - If there's no path provided, exported the symbols from the source contains this statement.
-- You can give a path after the export keyword, to export other module's content.
+- You can give a path after the export keyword, to export other source's content.

 ```javascript
 export {